Cade Johnson: Professional career

+Seattle Seahawks

 Johnson signed with the Seattle Seahawks as an undrafted free agent on May 14, 2021.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 He was released on November 24, but re-signed a week later.
 He signed a reserve/future contract with the Seahawks on January 10, 2022.

 On August 30, 2022, Johnson was waived by the Seahawks and signed to the practice squad the next day.
+In Week 18 against the Los Angeles Rams, Johnson caught his first two career passes for 21 yards in the 19–16 victory.
 He signed a reserve/future contract on January 17, 2023.

+On August 29, 2023, Johnson was waived by the Seahawks and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Birmingham Stallions

+On December 19, 2024, Johnson signed with the Birmingham Stallions of the United Football League (UFL).

 Personal life

 Johnson's father, Clester Johnson, played college football at Nebraska and was a member of the team's 1994 and 1995 National Championship teams.
 His older brother, C.J., played wide receiver at the University of Wyoming.
-His little brother, Keagan, is a wide receiver for the University of Iowa.
+His little brother, Keagan, is a wide receiver for Kansas State and was previously at the University of Iowa.